-Put an X by the things you have: I have food to eat.
-I have the medicine I need.
-I have things to stay clean li I have things to stay clean like shampoo, soap, and toilet paper.
-I have heat, electricity and r I have heat, electricity and running water.
-I have the services and sup ports I need when I need them.
-I can move around and use the things I need at home (or h ave help to).
-I have help from other peop le if my family or caregivers car i't help me.
-I have a way to call for help.
+Put an X by the things you have:

+- I have food to eat. - I have the medicine I need.

+I have things to stay clean like shampoo, soap, and toilet paper.

+- I have heat, electricity and running water. - I have the services and supports I need when I need them. - I can move around and use the things I need at home (or have help to). - I have help from other people if my family or caregivers can't help me. - I have a way to call for help.

 If your home is safe: Keep doing what you are doing.
 You should go through this plan again in 6 months or a year to make sure things haven't changed OR if you move, you should go through the plan in your new home.

 If your home is not safe: Call your emergency contact, Care Manager or IRIS Consultant.
 Write the name, phone, and email below for the people who can help you get the supports and services you need.

 If you are having an emergency: Call 911.
 Examples of when to call 911 are: a fire in your home, someone is being hurt, someone is hurting you, someone needs medical help, or someone is trying to break-in to your home.

-Emergency Contact #1 Emergency Contact #2 Care Manager/IRIS Consultant Name: Phone: Email: Name: Phone: Email: Name: Phone: Email: If you are barried wealth and the 44.
-IDIC
+Emergency Contact #1 Emergency Contact #2 Care Manager/IRIS Consultant

+Name: Name: Name:

+Phone: Phone: Phone:

+Email: Email: Email: